CameronBeebe/scipfs/README.md

 -   **For the Library Owner (Creator)**:
     -   When you add files using `scipfs add <library_name> <file_path>`, SciPFS automatically updates the local manifest, uploads the new manifest to IPFS (getting a new CID), and then **republishes this new manifest CID to the library's original IPNS name**.
-    -   Your IPFS node handles the IPNS update because it holds the private key for that IPNS name.
+    -   Your IPFS daemon must be running and connected to the network to publish IPNS updates.

 -   **For Library Members (Non-Owners)**:
     -   When you add files using `scipfs add <library_name> <file_path>`, your **local manifest is updated**, and a new manifest CID is generated and shown.
 This change is only on your machine.